Updated September 2022

-Gwallog is believed to have been a historic 6th century figure, however his history has been embellished in Welsh ballads and even Arthurian legends.
+Gwallog ap Lleenog is believed to have been a historic 6th century figure, however his history has been embellished in Welsh ballads and even Arthurian legends.
 The historic Gwallog appears to be a Briton chieftain in the north of Great Britain.
-While we know his father was called “Lleenog” we don’t know his origins (despite a purported genealogy tracing him back to King Coel Hen of the Alt Clud Britons).

-The first part of the name “Gwallog” appears to include “gwal,” a Brittonic word for “wall.”
+The meaning of the name “Gwallog” is not known, and has been the subject of speculation.
+According to author Carlay Nayland, the first part of the name “Gwallog” appears to include “gwal,” a Brittonic word for “wall.”
 Hence, the name may mean “man of the wall.”
-Author Carla Nayland speculates this may indicate that Gwallog originally lived near Hadrian’s Wall.
+Nayland speculates this may indicate that Gwallog originally lived near Hadrian’s Wall.
 Gwallog is also nicknamed the “battle horsemen.”
 Apparent connections to Hadrian’s Wall and horsemanship are particularly intriguing, as discussed below.

 Current Y DNA data indicates that descendants of the McCullochs of Galloway are Haplogroup R-BY32010, which indicates Indo-European or Sarmatian ancestry.
 This haplogroup is distinct from Scotti Gaels, Norse-Gaels, or even Picts.
 So, how did Sarmatians arrive in Scotland?